angieintech/my-ds-a-notes/Arrays_Explained.md

 <img src="#" alt="Python and JS Array Samples">

 <p>An array is a group of related data elements saved in neighboring memory locations.
-This standard data structure contains every element of data that can be entered as soon as possible by just using its index number. </p>
+This standard data structure contains every data element that can be entered as soon as possible by just using its index number. </p>